Poseidon: Myths and Facts about the Greek God of the Sea

 Who is Poseidon?

-Poseidon was born to Cronus and Rhea.
+Poseidon was born to first generation titans Cronus and Rhea.
 It is said that Cronus swallowed his children for fear that they would one day overthrow him.
-Some lores state that he swallowed Poseidon along with Zeus, Hestia, Demeter, and Hera.
+Some lores state that he swallowed Poseidon along with Hades, Hestia, Demeter, and Hera.

 However, other accounts state that Poseidon was not swallowed by his father because Rhea, his mother, hid him among a flock of lambs.
 Instead, Rhea pretended she gave birth to a colt which Cronus swallowed.

 Another lore states that he was sent to Rhodes by his mother to be taken care of by the daughter of Oceanus, Capheira, and the Telchines.
 This was his mother’s way of hiding him from Cronus.

 Poseidon was not just a sea god but was also believed to be the god of all the other waters, earthquakes, the storms, and even horses.
 According to ancient Greek religion, he was one of the twelve Olympians that domiciled at Mount Olympus.
 Additionally, he was hailed as the highest deity at Pylos and Thebes.
 Poseidon’s Roman equivalent is Neptune.